OlivierLD/raspberry-coffee/Project.Trunk/SteppersPlayground/README.md

 I'm learning...

+[Here](https://learn.adafruit.com/adafruit-dc-and-stepper-motor-hat-for-raspberry-pi/using-stepper-motors) is a good paper by Adafruit.

 ### First test ever
-With `motorhat.StepperDemo`, launched by the script `one.stepper.sh`.
+With `motorhat.NonLinearStepperDemo`, launched by the script `one.stepper.sh`.

 Using a [Stepper Motor (NEMA-17)](https://www.adafruit.com/product/324), a [Stepper Motor Mount](https://www.adafruit.com/product/1297), and some gears, from a [Gear Set](https://www.allelectronics.com/item/gr-86/4-gear-set/1.html).